Literature / The Saga of the Noble Dead

 more dangerous things out there than the living dead, and some of them have taken an interest in the protagonists' doings...

 The series is divided into arcs, which tell largely self-contained stories while advancing the overall plot.
-Twelve books are currently published, and Word of God
+The series is currently complete at 14 books taking place across three arcs.

 Thief of Lives